Birds send my heart a flutter …

 Harvesting salt in Lake Katwe - and I complain about my job sometimes?

-After the dance display at Kikorongo, I got a chance to try my hand at playing the enormous wooden xylophone.
-Admittedly, I was pretty rubbish.
+After a dance display at Kikorongo, above the Equator adjacent to Queen Elizabeth National Park, I tried my hand at playing the enormous wooden xylophone.
+Admittedly, I was pretty rubbish!

 Honey never tasted so good!